fourkitchens/czdap-tools/README.md

 CZDAP Tools
 ===========

+Some registries allow users to download zone data directly from CZDAP, and others provide FTP credentials that you can use to login to their servers.
+These tools allow you to programatically perform these two tasks:

 * Decrypt FTP credentials downloaded from ICANN's CZDAP application.
 * Download zone data directly using the CZDAP API.